Thank you for supporting our small family run business

 Because these bees are wild and migratory, their honey cannot be produced in traditional beekeeping hives.
 Instead, it is gathered from natural colonies built in the rainforest canopy, making Tualang honey one of the most distinctive wild honeys in the world.

-Scientists are particularly interested in Tualang honey because of its complex pollen composition, diverse plant origins, and measurable biological activity observed in laboratory analysis.
+Scientists are particularly interested in Tualang honey because of its complex composition, diverse botanical origins, and measurable activity observed in laboratory analysis.

 From Rainforest Canopy to Laboratory